If you’re planning your Southern Spain itinerary, you’re probably wondering where to spend the most time, what cities to visit, and which to skip.

 Seville (or Sevilla in Spanish) is the capital of the autonomous Spanish region of Andalusia and known for the Royal Alcazar of Seville.
 The royal palace counts itself amongst the oldest actively used royal residences in the world.

-The Alcazar is a maze of stunning courtyards, water features, and architectural wonders, all complete with immaculate gardens.
-If it looks familiar it’s probably because it has been extensively used as a filming location for the Game of Thrones series.
+The Alcazar is a maze of stunning courtyards, water features, architectural wonders, and immaculate gardens.
+If it looks familiar, it’s probably because it has been extensively used as a filming location for the Game of Thrones series.

-If you’re planning to explore the Royal Alcazar, just as I suggested earlier, it’s best to get your tickets as soon as possible as it’s a very popular and busy place.
-Get your tickets for the first available slot in the morning to be able to enjoy the surroundings in relative peace and without the scorching heat in the summer.
+As I suggested earlier, if you’re planning to explore the Royal Alcazar, it’s best to get your tickets as soon as possible.
+It’s a very popular and busy place.
+Get your tickets for the first available slot in the morning to enjoy the surroundings in relative peace and without the scorching heat in the summer.

-In addition to the Alcazar, another highlight of Seville is the Cathedral, the final resting place of Christopher Columbus (or so they claim), with its Giralda tower that’s well worth the climb (no stairs, just an elevated platform leading up to the top!).
+In addition to the Alcazar, another highlight of Seville is the Cathedral, the final resting place of Christopher Columbus (or so they claim).
+Its Giralda tower is well worth the climb (there are no stairs, just an elevated platform leading up to the top!).

-A few of the lesser-known spots that are worth your time are also the Palacio de las Dueñas, and the Casa de Pilatos, both great examples of Andalusian architecture.
-One of the newer architectural wonders that still divides opinions is the Setas de Sevilla (Seville’s Mushrooms), which is a large wooden structure towering above the old town.
+A few lesser-known spots that are worth your time are the Palacio de las Dueñas and the Casa de Pilatos, both great examples of Andalusian architecture.
+One of the newer architectural wonders that still divides opinions is the Setas de Sevilla (Seville’s Mushrooms), a large wooden structure towering above the old town.
 You will either love it or hate it.

-My favorite part in Seville was the old town, where you can get lost in a maze of narrow streets and do a bit of restaurant hopping to taste different tapas and jamon varieties.
-A 2-Day Itinerary for Seville may seem short but will allow you to get a good feel of the authentic culture and vibes that this particular city has to offer you.
+My favorite part of Seville was the old town, where you can get lost in a maze of narrow streets and do a bit of restaurant hopping to taste different tapas and jamon varieties.
+A two-day Itinerary for Seville may seem short, but it will allow you to get a good feel of the authentic culture and vibes that this particular city has to offer.

 Cordoba